 Silver coat colors are shades of white/cream, and have very subtle color hints in them.
 In some cases, you have to choose a darker silver color to pull off markings like Tobiano, that have to be white.
 Obsidian refers to black colorations of the base coat.
 When obsidian passes to other coat colors it creates "melanistic" mutation, and these colors have to be picked off the melanism sliders found in the melanism guide.

-(Bb/tt/Ss/nn) (BB/tt/Ss/nn) (Bb/tt/SS/nn) (BB/tt/SS/nn)Gold is created by combining silver and ivory together, it causes the coat color to be shades of gold.
+(Bb/tt/Ss/nn) (BB/tt/Ss/nn) (Bb/tt/SS/nn) (BB/tt/SS/nn)Gold is created by combining silver and bronze together, it causes the coat color to be shades of gold.

 Tarnished Bronze and Tarnished Silver